14 Best Container Security Tools (2026)

 What is Container Security?

-Container security is the practice of protecting containerized applications throughout their entire lifecycle, from building and storing container images to running them in production environments.
-It encompasses three core pillars: scanning container images for known vulnerabilities before deployment, monitoring running containers for malicious behavior at runtime, and auditing Kubernetes cluster configurations against security benchmarks like the CIS Kubernetes Benchmark.
+Container security refers to the tools and practices that protect containerized applications from build to runtime.
+It covers three core pillars: scanning container images for known vulnerabilities before deployment, monitoring running containers for malicious behavior, and auditing Kubernetes cluster configurations against benchmarks like the CIS Kubernetes Benchmark.

 Advantages